darkecology/darkeco-dataset/README.md

 ## Downloads

 Data files can be downloaded from either Zenodo or UMass.
-Some files can take tens of minutes to hours download, so you may prefer one of the sources based on download performance.
+Some files can take more than a hour to download, so you may prefer one of the sources based on download performance.
 Time series data files cover the entire time period from 1995-2022, while the raw profile data is distributed by year.

 ### Time Series Data